José Esteban Muñoz: Queer futurity and optimism

 Queer futurity is a literary and queer cultural theory that combines elements of utopianism, historicism, speech act theory, and political idealism in order to critique the present and current dilemmas faced by queer people of color, but also to revise, interrogate, and re-examine the death drive in queer theory.
 Queer futurity or "queer sociability" addresses themes and concerns of minoritarian subjects through a performance and aesthetics lens, encompassing a range of media and artists with a shared interest in envisioning queer futures that stem from minoritarian subject experiences.
 The study of queer sociability has expanded beyond the fields of Performance Studies, Queer Theory, and Gender and Women's Studies and has been used by various scholars to address issues of Black Diaspora Studies, Caribbean Studies, and musicology, and has also led to the field of queer of color critique.

 In Cruising Utopia, José Muñoz develops a critical methodology of hope to question the present and open up the future.
 He draws on Ernst Bloch's Marxist inspired analysis of hope, temporality, and utopia, and looks at "inspirational moments from the past in order to (re)imagine the future."
 In the book, Muñoz revisits a series of queer art works from the past to envision the political potentiality within them.
 He draws on the queer work of Frank O'Hara, Andy Warhol, Fred Herko, LeRoi Jones, Ray Johnson, Jill Johnston, Jack Smith, James Schulyer, Elizabeth Bishop and Samuel Delany's and Eileen Myles queer memoirs of the 60s and 70s.
 Muñoz develops a hermeneutics of "trace and residue to read the mattering of these works, their influence and world-making capacity."
 This world-making capacity allows for a queer futurity.
-Muñoz develops an argument for about queerness as horizon, hope, and futurity.
+Muñoz develops an argument for queerness as horizon, hope, and futurity.
 According to Fred Moten, "Jose's queerness is a utopian project whose temporal dimensionality is manifest not only as projection into the future but also as projection of a certain futurity into and onto the present and the past."

 Chusma

-Muñoz theorizes chusmeria or chusma, as a form of behavior that is in excess of normative comportment.
+Muñoz theorizes chusmeria or chusma as a form of behavior that is in excess of normative comportment.
 Chusmeria is "a form of behavior that refuses bourgeois comportment and suggests Latinos should not be too black, too poor, or too sexual, among other characteristics that exceed normativity."
 Queer theorist Deborah Vargas uses chusmeria to inform her theory of lo sucio, "the dirty, nasty, and filthy" of society.
 In the Muñozian sense, "lo sucio" persistently lingers as the "yet to be".